jcmcnch/MGPrimerEval/README.md

 Known issues:

 * If you are running into issues with DAG generation (read [snakemake documentation](https://snakemake.readthedocs.io/en/stable/) if you want to know what a DAG is) taking a long time, especially if you have a *lot* of samples, you might need to subset your workflow.
 You can do this manually (some examples of how to do so are found in the `runscripts` folder), or use a [new batch mode](https://snakemake.readthedocs.io/en/stable/executing/cli.html#dealing-with-very-large-workflows) built into the latest versions of snakemake (not implemented in this workflow).
-* bbmap/bbsplit steps sometimes can hang under situations of high RAM use.
-In this case, just CTRL-C and restart your workflow.
+* bbmap/bbsplit steps sometimes can hang under situations of high RAM use - it will just get stuck at a particular step and not proceed further.
+To resolve this, just kill (i.e. CTRL-C) and restart your workflow.

 A visual demonstration of the compute module:
 ![Rule graph for initial (Snakefile-compute.smk) steps](https://github.com/jcmcnch/MGPrimerEval/blob/master/images/Snakefile-compute.svg)